nsonnad/otherdimensionalclub/src/notes/2015-12-18-the-long-incredibly-tortuous-and-fascinating-process-of-creating-a-chinese-font.md

 ---
-title: "The long, incredibly tortuous, and fascinating process of creating a Chinese font\n"
+title: "The long, incredibly tortuous, and fascinating process of creating a Chinese font"
 date: "2015-12-18"
 url: "https://qz.com/522079"
 description: "Reporting from Taiwan on an incredible design challenge."